wp-plugins/gravity-forms-list-field-date-picker/readme.txt

 2. Shows a list field using the jQuery datepicker

 == Changelog ==

+= 1.3 =
+* Fix: Update datepicker jQuery to improve performance.
+* Fix: Add CSS override to allow the list field datepicker to use the full column width.
+Override only applies if Gravity Forms styles are enabled.

 = 1.2.5 =
 * Feature: Added the ability to set a default date by calling the 'itsg_default_datepicker_date' action.
 See frequently asked questions for how to use this.